tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Prepay Account Top Up_intl.md

 ![](https://mc.qcloudimg.com/static/img/354b44ac66a76217ddc8976bcfd8ce2f/image.png)

 3.After submitting the payment information, you can check the status and progress of transfer request in "Billing Center" -> “Funds Management” -> "Bank Transfer Query".
-It usually takes 3 work days to update bank transfer amount into your account, given that you have submitted accurate payment information.
+It usually takes 3 business days to update the bank transfer amount into your account, given that your payment information is accurate.
 However, cross-border transactions may take more time.
-If you have any question, you can submit a ticket in the console.
+If you have any questions, you can submit a ticket in the console.

 4.Please note that bank transfer may incur bank charges.
 As we cannot retrieve bank data, all bank charges will be borne by users.